Jacopo-Surrey/microdosimetryDetector/README.md

     python3 get_RBE.py

 ### Current issues:
-- due to some small changes necessary in main.cc, the program won't compile when using the latest version of Geant4.
-For the time being, use 10.5.x or 10.6.x instead
+- due to some small changes necessary in the AnalysisManager.hh, the program won't compile when using the latest version of Geant4.
+For the time being, use 10.5.x or 10.6.x instead, or fix said file by looking at its comments
 - multithreading with two-stage output has not been tested, and the eventID might not correspond properly
 - only MicroDiamond, WaterPixel, and Telescope are available, the other detectors are commented out (minimal changes are needed for them to work)
 - kinetic energy scoring currently only enabled for WaterPixel; it can be easily added to the other ones, if needed